between Goya and Esquina in the province of Corrientes on the Paraná

 the lodge to the first place available for catch some good Dorado.

-The lodge has seven room with private bathroom and air conditioning.
+All cabbins has private bathroom and air conditioning.
+They also

-The lodge also provide Internet service.
-Bring your own laptop computer
+provide Internet service.
+Bring your own laptop computer and be

-transportation from Corrientes or Resistencia, full board accommodation,
+Corrientes or Resistencia airport, full board accommodation, fishing

 of the river.
 Breakfast is served at 6.00 am.
 Depending on the fishing